mohitpai/journey-optimizer.en/help/using/offers/api-reference/offer-delivery-api/edge-decisioning-api.md

 1. [Add the embed code](https://experienceleague.adobe.com/docs/core-services-learn/implementing-in-websites-with-launch/configure-launch/launch-add-embed.html)

-1. Install and configure Adobe Experience Platform Web SDK extension with the Datastream you created by selecting the configuration from the “Datastream” dropdown.
+1. Install and configure Adobe Experience Platform Web SDK extension with the Datastream you created by selecting the configuration from the "Datastream" dropdown.
 See the documentation on [extensions](https://experienceleague.adobe.com/docs/experience-platform/tags/ui/extensions/overview.html).

     ![Adobe Experience Platform Web SDK](../../assets/installed-catalog-web-sdk.png)